mustardamus/generator-kitt/README.md

 ## Extras

-### gulpfile.js
+### `gulpfile.js`

-The gulpfile.js will be parsed for require()'s.
+The `gulpfile.js` will be parsed for `require()`'s.
 Found dependencies will be installed by NPM with --save-dev flag.

-Additional NPM development dependencies can be added in dependencies.coffee (otherNpmDependencies).
+Additional development dependencies that are not required by the `gulpfile.js`, can be added in `dependencies.coffee`.

-### vendor.js and vendor.css
+### `vendor.js` and `vendor.css`

-All Bower dependencies will be installed by the generator.
-After installation, the vendor files (which will be joined by gulp-include) will be automatically generated from the bower.json in each installed Bower component.
+After all Bower dependencies are installed ans saved to `bower.json`, the asset entry points `vendor.js` and `vendor.css` will be automatically built.

+Depending on what tools the user selected, the folder `client/bower_components` will be scanned for `bower.json` files.
+If found, it checks for the `main` field and if found, include it in `client/scripts/vendor.js` if it is a `.js` file, and in `client/styles/vendor.css` if it is a `.css` file.

-If there is no bower.json file, or no main field in the bower.json a error is shown.
-You can then overwrite the path to the main file in dependencies.coffee (bowerDependenciesTable).
+If there is no `bower.json` file in the dependency, or a `main` field is missing, it spits out a error message.
+You can then find the dependent files and include it by hand.